Matching Function Equilibria with Partial Assignment: Existence, Uniqueness and Estimation: Conclusion

 \section{Conclusion}

 In the context of matching models, researchers are often interested in how the equilibrium matching distribution would change in response to a change in the structure of the market (e.g. for marriage markets, changes in the number of available men or women).
-We study this question in matching function equilibrium matching models, a class of matching models that's characterized by a matching function and a system of demographic constraints.
+We study this question in matching function equilibrium models, a class of matching models that's characterized by a matching function and a system of demographic constraints.
 We point out that a surprisingly large number of models in the matching literature belong to this class.
 In this paper, we focus on the partial assignment case.
 We show how one can parametrically estimate the matching functions of these models by maximum likelihood; we provide efficient computing techniques, an analytic expression for the gradient of the log-likelihood, and formulas to compute confidence intervals.

-We study counterfactuals from policy changes that change the number of available men and women on the market but is assumed to leave the matching surplus parameters unchanged.
+We study counterfactuals arising from policy changes that affect the number of available men and women on the market but leave the matching surplus parameters unchanged.
 We show how to compute the counterfactual equilibrium matching distribution when the structural parameters of the matching function have been previously estimated.
-In addition, we show that for a certain subclass of matching function equilibrium models, the counterfactual distributions are identified without estimating the structural parameters.
-We illustrate our framework by analyzing the impact of the elimination of the Social Security Student Benefit Program in 1982 on college attendance and the marriage market.
-We show that, had the policy not been abandoned, there would have been around 17,000 (3\%) fewer marriages among high school graduates and 10,000 (3\%) more marriages among college graduates in 1987/88, in the 22 reporting states for which we have data.
+In addition, for a certain subclass of matching function equilibrium models, we propose a new parameter-free approach of identifying the counterfactual matching equilibrium.
+We illustrate our framework by analyzing the impact of the elimination of the Social Security Student Benefit Program in 1982 on the marriage market.
+We show that, had the Social Security Benefit Program not been eliminated in 1982, there would have been around 17,150 (3.00\%) fewer marriages among high school educated individuals, 8,154 (2.68\%), more marriages among college educated individuals, and a negligible 11 (0.03\%) less marriages among individuals with above college educational attainment in 1987/88 in the 22 reporting U.S. states for which we have data.